PavinderYadav0/DarkVision/README.md

 python test.py  --batch-size 8 --device 0 --data data\handgun.yaml --weights results\train\yolov7-handgun\weights\last.pt --conf 0.50
 ```
 Results will be saved in `runs\test\exp*`  folder.

+OR

+The viability of the results can be examined on the CodeOcean platform via the following link: https://doi.org/10.24433/CO.2176072.v1.
+Access the "Reproducible Run" by clicking on the provided link

  ## Inference